 The term first time ever coined by Simon Barrow defines reputation as an employer, it builds an image in the minds of prospects as a great place to work.
-The employer is the face, the name and the identity of the company and branding the employer plays a critical role in attracting talent.
-According to Employer brand worldwide survey, 76% of the companies invest in social media in an attempt to build their employer brand.
+The employer is the face, the name, and the identity of the company, and branding the employer plays a critical role in attracting talent.
+According to the Employer brand worldwide survey, 76% of the companies invest in social media in an attempt to build their employer brand.

 Establishing a presence on various social media platforms seems to be a problem for the new start-ups, who have a lot in hand and find juggling things and competing with the already established big companies difficult.
 It takes time to learn the art of cultivating a rapport with software developers which is now a challenge accepted.

 To stand out, tech recruiters need to slow down their hiring process and build meaningful relationships with candidates and understand what they look for in new jobs.
 Build your employer brand online and offline.

 Here are some strategies for building your employer brand, with examples from companies that do it well.

 “Employees perform better when the environment is conducive to growth.”

 A simple sentence but it makes a huge motivational difference.